KULeuven-Diepenbeek/appdev-course/content/extra/faq.md

 Cause: I have no idea, and Google/Stack Overflow doesn't seem to know either.
 It happens sometimes after building and deploying.
 The emulator boots, but the app won't load in the emulator.

 Solution: Rebuild.
 Do not restart the emulator, just leave it open.
 Simply rebuilding seems to fix this problem.

+### 5. LifecycleOwners must call register before they are STARTED.

+Error:

+> ... is attempting to register while current state is STARTED.
+LifecycleOwners must call register before they are STARTED.

+Cause:

+Are you calling `registerForActivityResult` in `onCreate()` using a callback of sorts?
+If so, your fragment/activity is still in STARTED state and should be in CREATED state for this particular intent to receive the results.
+Usually if you want to receive a camera image.

+Solution: move your listener outside of create scope (e.g. `onViewCreated()`).